adrobinoga/zk-protocol/protocol.md

 Where the others fields, the `payload size`, `checksum`, `session id` and `reply number` are calculated from context and the given packet parameters.

-Sometimes the other parameters are filled with other values, not given from context, to indicate this we use the notation:
+Sometimes is helpful to explicitly show the values of the other packet fields, to indicate this we use the notation:

 	packet(id=<command/reply code>, data=<payload data>, <field>=<value>)